-The overall strategy for handling non-707(b) youth offenders in Siskiyou County continues to involve the use of all the available services in the county based on proper assessment of an individuals needs.
+The overall strategy for handling non-707(b) youth offenders in Siskiyou County continues to involve the use of proper assessments to determine an individual's needs and family needs with corresponding referrals to the most appropriate available resources and services in the county.
 Probation uses validated risk and needs assessments to provide guidance for appropriate levels of supervision and services to avoid unnecessary detention, ranch, or foster care placement whenever possible.
+Proper assessment may include the need for our contracted psychologist to conduct a psychological evaluation to better inform juvenile justice partners on mental health issues and/or anti-social behaviors a youth may have that has impacted their behavior and identify appropriate cognitive behavioral interventions.
 The action plan includes case plan interventions designed to address their identified criminogenic needs and need for counseling supports.
 Probation tries to keep offenders local as much as possible, working intensively with their families and local support systems, and referring youth to evidence based practice (EBP) and trauma informed programs.

-For at risk youth, family finding efforts are conducted to build viable relative/non-relative support systems, including Tribal supports where applicable, in order to enhance a youth's motivation to invest in case plans that reduce delinquency.
-Serious offenders not eligible for commitments to the Department of Juvenile Justice (DJJ), are given every safe opportunity to remain out of custody in order to invest in a community based case plan.
+For youth at imminent risk of removal, family finding efforts are conducted, to include Child and Family Team meetings, to build viable relative/non-relative support systems, including Tribal supports where applicable; in order to enhance a youth's motivation to invest in case plans that reduce delinquency.
+Serious offenders not eligible for commitments to the Department of Juvenile Justice (DJJ), are given every safe opportunity to remain out of custody in order to invest in a community-based case plan.
 Our Probation Officers continually assess a youth's "Stage of Change" in relation to youth investment in addressing their criminogenic needs, and if violations are persistent and/or serious and a youth is refusing to participate in community based EBP services, we can utilize short or long term juvenile hall evidence based programs, swift and certain sanctions via Juvenile Drug Court, and Home Supervision/Electronic Monitoring home based supervision.
-If a youth continues to refuse to engage in services and is not able to stay with a relative or non relative foster family, the last resort is to consider a long term juvenile hall commitment program or a Short Term Residential Theraputic Program (STRTP) if foster care is imminent.
+If a youth continues to refuse to engage in services and is not able to stay with a relative or non-relative foster family, the last resort is to consider a long term juvenile hall commitment program or a Short Term Residential Therapeutic Program (STRTP) if foster care is imminent.
 Local STRTP options do not exist currently.